 Up to the 10th century, This city was a major city in Kerman province.
 Then, it was attached to Fars province.
 Around that time and according to various historical sources, during the reign of the Abbasids or the Buyids, Abarkouh was quite prosperous and populous.
 The reason is the location of the town on the main route of caravans coming from the major cities referred to above.

 Back then, this city was strongly walled and fortified with a citadel in it.
 Local rulers from regional dynasties had seized and taken control of this town several times.
 However, the town thrived under the Seljuks and continued its financial importance under the Ilkhanids and others.

-Safavids showed particular attention to Abarkouh, Biabanak, Yazd and other towns in central Iran in the 17th century.
-Afghans’ invasion inflicted a lot of damages to the town in the late 18th century.
-During the Qajars’ ascending to power and last Zand ruler’s battle against them, Abarkouh was the object of several military attacks and activities.
+Safavids showed particular attention to Abarkouh, Biabanak, Yazd, and other towns in central Iran in the 17th century.
+Afghans’ invasion inflicted a lot of damage on the town in the late 18th century.
+During the Qajars’ ascend to power and the last Zand ruler’s battle against them, Abarkouh was the object of several military attacks and activities.
 In the late Qajar period, the town had been led to chaotic and unstable conditions.

 Here’s a list of these interesting places:

 This tomb tower is the oldest structure remained in the town since the 11th century, the Dailamite period.
 It’s one of the earliest tomb towers in Iran and is located on top of a hill just on the outskirt of the town.

 This is the mosque built in 14th century under the rule of the Ilkhanid dynasty although certain sections of this mosque could suggest an earlier time of construction like the Seljuk period.
 It has been largely restored and covered with mud and straw on the exterior.

 This house has been built during the time of Qajars based on the ecological condition of Abarkooh with one of the most handsome wind towers in Iran constructed on top of its roof rising some 18 meters in two stories.